 It's hard to find a better school than Texas Christian University if you want to pursue Agricultural Economics & Business as a major.
 After graduation, Agricultural Business students usually make around $42,400 in their early careers.
 The setting in a big city is tremendous for young people looking for enough chances for networking, experience, and life.

 Abilene Christian University is among your top options if you want to study Agricultural Economics & Business.
 Agricultural business majors from Abilene Christian University earn a boost of approximately 6.7% above the typical income of agricultural economics & business graduates.
 Located in Abilene, Texas, this university is right for individuals who thrive in an urban setting.

 About 72.0% of the instructors at New Mexico State University - Main Campus work full time, which means they should have enough time to give attention to students in their class.
 Close to 74.0% of first-year students come back to this school for their next year.
 Where is New Mexico State University - Main Campus' reasonable net price is quite irresistible to bargain-conscious applicants.
 View a few school videos for more information on what is happening on campus.

 Texas State University - San Marcos is a wonderful decision for students pursuing an Agricultural Economics & Business degree.
 Students who graduate from this program report average early career earnings of agricultural business and mid-career earnings of $74,500.
 Want a large student body?
 This school has over 20,000 students on campus.

 Stephen F Austin State University is among your best bets if you want to study Agricultural Economics & Business.
-Students who love the tranquility of life in the country may enjoy the non-urban area of Nacogdoches, Texas.
+Nacogdoches, Texas allows a stylish small-town atmosphere for college students to study in.

 In addition to this school being one top ranked institutions in Texas, 1.8% of its students are from out-of-state.
 This institution tries to keep costs affordable for students.
 The average undergraduate leaves the university with only $27,392 in student loans.
 Videos from Stephen F Austin State University.
 A virtual tour is a good way to find out more about Stephen F Austin State University.